-Two design problems are considered: one with two design optimization variables (2-d) and one with five (5-d).
-For the 2-d problem, an exhaustive computation of the objective function on a fine discretization of the design space is tractable.
+Two design problems are considered: one with two design optimization variables (2D) and one with five (5D).
+For the 2D problem, an exhaustive computation of the objective function on a fine discretization of the design space is tractable.
 It is therefore possible to assess the quality of the optimal solution with respect to the global optimum obtained using the exhaustive enumeration.
-The 5-d problem corresponds to a more realistic design problem.
-For both problems, the initial guess x{init} corresponds to the geometry of the Yamaha 6335 trumpet (measured using balls and calipers).
+The 5D problem corresponds to a more realistic design problem.
+For both problems, the initial guess $x{init}$ corresponds to the geometry of the Yamaha 6335 trumpet (measured using balls and calipers).
 The optimal bores are compared to this geometry to assess the quality of the results.
 However, the exact bore geometry of the Yamaha trumpet is not available due to proprietary issues.
 The comparison is thus made relative to an approximate measurement of this trumpet.
-We assign a budget of 100 objective function evaluations using the "true" physicsbased sound simulation model to both problems to investigate the performance of the optimization methodology at reasonable computational cost (approximately 1,200 CPU minutes).
+Each problem is solved with a budget of 100 objective function evaluations, using the "true" physics-based sound simulation model, to investigate the performance of the optimization methodology at reasonable computational cost (approximately 5 CPU hours per run on a 3.4 GHz Intel Core i7-2600 with 16 GB of RAM).
+Moreover, to allow for a reliable quantification of the efficiency of the optimization methods, each problem is solved 20 times with each of the four solvers.

-Design Optimization Problem with 2 Variables

-The design variables concern two diameters of the leadpipe of a Bb trumpet, an important part of the bore that connects the mouthpiece to the tuning slide (see Figure 2).
+5.1 Design Optimization Problem With Two Variables.
+The design variables concern two diameters of the leadpipe of a Bb trumpet, an important part of the bore that connects the mouthpiece to the tuning slide (see Fig. 2).
 This part, roughly conical, has a significant influence on the intonation and timbre of the instrument [10].
-The impact of the two design variables on the geometry of the bore is illustrated in Figure 7.
-The first adjustable radius (axial position of 0.16m) spans from 4mm to 5.8mm while the second (axial position of 0.24m) spans from 4.8mm to 6.6mm.
-The rest of the trumpet corresponds to measurements made on a Yamaha 6335 trumpet with a Yamaha 15C4 mouthpiece (see Figure 3 for the complete bore profile).
+The impact of the two design variables on the geometry of the bore is illustrated in Fig. 7.
+The first adjustable